micromatch/micromatch/README.md

 * consistency with bash conventions.
 * glob patterns are not filepaths.
 They are a type of [regular language](https://en.wikipedia.org/wiki/Regular_language) that is converted to a JavaScript regular expression.
 Thus, when forward slashes are defined in a glob pattern, the resulting regular expression will match windows or POSIX path separators just fine.

+You can use `.replaceSeparatorsForGlob` to replace backslashes used as path separators.

 **A note about joining paths to globs**